 Organize Your Personal Item Like A Finely Tuned Machine

 I like to consider myself a master of the personal item, AKA that bag you’re allowed to bring on a plane in addition to your roll-on suitcase.
 In truth, the personal item is how I really make a carry-on go the distance for me.
 First thing’s first: You need a personal item with compartments.
-I’ve been using this Calpak duffle bag for the last few months (full disclosure: was gifted to me by the company — if you follow me on Instagram you probably remember me freaking out about it) and it has brought my travel game to the next level.
+Lots of ’em.
+I’ve been using this Calpak duffel bag for the past two yeaes (full disclosure: was gifted to me by the company — if you follow me on Instagram you probably remember me freaking out about it) and it has brought my travel game to the next level.
+Read my full review of the Calpak Luka Duffel here.
 Unsure just how to make a personal item work for you?
 Here are some tips:

 - … or a packing cube. // If you’re going on a trip that’s on the longer side, I suggest ditching the extra pair of sandals or shoes and instead packing a small packing cube in your personal item with all the clothes you’ll need for the first couple days of your trip.